netzero-labs/netzero-labs/docs/ev_charging/EVAutomation.md

 ## Notes

-- Since Tesla charges for waking up the car or issuing commands, the automations are limited to 10 per user in a 24 hour period.
+- Since Tesla charges for waking up the car or issuing commands, the automations are limited to 10 per user in a 24-hour period.
 This limit is across all start and stop automations.
 Once the allotted automations are exceeded, they will fail until enough time has passed.